Expenses and benefits: congestion and clean air zone charges

 3. What to report and pay

-If congestion charges aren’t exempt, you must report them to HM Revenue and Customs (HMRC), and may have to deduct and pay tax and National Insurance on them.
+If congestion or clean air zone charges are not exempt, you must report them to HM Revenue and Customs (HMRC).
+You may also have to deduct and pay tax and National Insurance on them.

-Some congestion charges are covered by exemptions (which have replaced dispensations).
-This means you won’t have to include them in your end-of-year reports.
+Some congestion or clean air zone charges are covered by exemptions (which have replaced dispensations).
+This means you will not have to include them in your end-of-year reports.

 If the employee is using their own vehicle to travel on business

-If you pay congestion charges directly for an employee’s private travel
+If you pay the charges directly for an employee’s private travel

-If you reimburse congestion charges for an employee’s private travel
+If you reimburse the charges for an employee’s private travel

-• add the value of the benefit to your employee’s other earnings
+• add the cost to your employee’s other earnings

 Salary sacrifice arrangements